wubaoyuan/DIA/README.md

 In constrast, from many benchmark datasets for AIA (such as ESP Game and IAPRTC-12), we find that in their ground-truth tag subsets: there are many redundant tags in the same tag subset (e.g., person and people); the averaged number of tags are larger than the ones of human annotations (see Fig 2).
 Consequently, the current AIA models that only consider the relevance and is trained on such benchmark datasets will predict the redundant tag subset with larger-size.
 This demonstrates that both the collection of the ground-truth tag subsets in benchmark datasets and the learning target in current AIA only consider the relevance, while the redundancy between tags are ignored.

 Now it is clear that the gap between AIA and human annotation is due to the tag redundancy.
 Another word to describe the avoiding of tag redundancy is diversity, which encourages different tags to cover different contents.
 Thus, we can summarize that human annotators considers both relevance and diversity, while AIA only considers the relevance.
-This is why we propose DIA to refined the current AIA.
+This is why we propose DIA to redefine the current AIA.

 Model